Singapore bourse says not in merger talks with LSE

-SINGAPORE, July 20 The Singapore Exchange said on Friday it was not discussing a possible merger with London Stock Exchange, contrary to a report in a British newspaper.
+SINGAPORE The Singapore Exchange (SGXL.SI) said on Friday it was not discussing a possible merger with London Stock Exchange (LSE.L), contrary to a report in a British newspaper.

 "SGX has not engaged in talks with the LSE on a potential merger," the Singapore bourse operator said in a statement.
 "However, we are open to collaborations and partnerships which may benefit our shareholders and the company."